ROKBAS/RimPyTranslator/README.md

 - Select mods folder or use contained one from settings.
 - Select mod that you need to translate.
 - Press "Prepare" button, this will convert all convertable strings.
+- Select string from "Translated text" column.
+- Press "Translate" button, to help you with selected text translation.
+- When you finished your translation, press "Patch" button, this will create translation files in mod folder.
+- You are awesome.

 If you see some mess string: